 If trips have been organised or are being considered for students taking a GCSE course they will be referred to at the end of information regarding a given subject.
 We will resume running trips only when it is safe to do so.
 The intention is that we try to run a range of trips (when it is safe to do so) and activities to support or enrich the curriculum, which will vary in cost with some being day trips and others being residential, or trips abroad.
-With residential trips or activities that go abroad, a limit of 70 is placed on the trip to ensure both safety and value for money.
-Consequently, some trips will be oversubscribed, and students may not be able to participate.
+With residential trips or activities that go abroad, some trips will be oversubscribed, and students may not be able to participate.
 When trips are launched, students are selected randomly once they have applied to go on the trip.
 The trips are subject based, but not a pre-requisite to taking the subject.
 Nor will students be disadvantaged if they do not participate in a trip.